|

 Nantwich's salt producing industry in medieval times.
 Take an oak tree, cut off

-the roots and branches, leaving the tree trunk measuring 7.5 metres, hollow it out, and you have a salt
+the roots and branches, leaving a tree trunk measuring 7.5 metres, hollow it out, and you have a salt

 One way of producing salt, as you may know, is by